EyeSeeTea/dhis2-newsletter/README.md

 * Add crontab entries (`crontab -e`) to send notifications and newsletters to subscribers.
 An example:

 ```
-*/5 * * * *   chronic /path/to/bin/dhis2-subscriptions --config-file=/path/to/your/config.json generate-events
+*/5 * * * *   chronic /path/to/bin/dhis2-subscriptions generate-events --config-file=/path/to/your/config.json

-*/8 * * * *   chronic /path/to/bin/dhis2-subscriptions --config-file=/path/to/your/config.json send-notifications
+*/8 * * * *   chronic /path/to/bin/dhis2-subscriptions send-notifications --config-file=/path/to/your/config.json --ge=true or false

-00  8 * * MON chronic /path/to/bin/dhis2-subscriptions --config-file=/path/to/your/config.json send-newsletters
+00  8 * * MON chronic /path/to/bin/dhis2-subscriptions send-newsletters --config-file=/path/to/your/config.json --ge=true or false
 ```

 ## Configuration file (`config.json`)